Azure/aad-pod-identity/website/content/en/docs/Getting started/role-assignment.md

 Your cluster will need the correct role assignment configuration to perform Azure-related operations such as assigning and un-assigning the identity on the underlying VM/VMSS.
 You can run the following commands to help you set up the appropriate role assignments for your cluster identity before deploying aad-pod-identity.

+> NOTE: If you're running aad-pod-identity in [managed mode](../../configure/pod_identity_in_managed_mode) you don't need these role assignments.
+If you're using the AKS pod-managed identities add-on, refer to the [AKS add-on documentation](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) for the required role assignments.

 AKS and aks-engine clusters require an identity to communicate with Azure.
 This identity can be either a **managed identity** (in the form of system-assigned identity or user-assigned identity) or a **service principal**.
 This section explains various role assignments that need to be performed before using AAD Pod Identity.
 Without the proper role assignments, your Azure cluster will not have the correct permission to assign and un-assign identities from the underlying virtual machines (VM) or virtual machine scale sets (VMSS).

 In the case of self-managed clusters (manual installation of Kubernetes on Azure VMs), you'll need to assign a **user-assigned managed identity** to the VM or VMSS or use a **service principal**.
 This is required for MIC to perform Azure-related operations for assigning/un-assigning the identity required for applications.